My Debian (Jessie 8.4) server has a 20GB root partition. It is a guest VM running in a VMware ESXi4.1 cluster.

 In the vclient UI right click the VM and select settings then the hard disk you want to expand.
 Under disk provisioning increase the disk provisioned size to the required size.
 NB If this option is greyed out it is because there is at least one snapshot of that disk, you will have to delete all snapshots before proceeding).

 In my case I increased the disk to 50GB, then click OK to have disk increased.

 Phase 2: Backup Data on Disk

 Whilst I have never experienced any data loss completing this operation, any disk reconfiguration does present a risk.
-Have a full data backup at the ready before proceeding to Phase 3.
+Have a full data backup and a tested recovery process/plan at the ready before proceeding to Phase 3.

 Phase 3: Increase the disk within the OS

 At this point the OS has no idea you have expanded the capacity of its disk.
 You need to use the FDISK command to do this.

 Step 1 – Check Operating System Detects New Disk Size: